 Institutional review board statement: This study was approved by the Institutional Review Board of Liaoning Cancer Hospital.

-Clinical trial registration statement: Clinical Trial registration was not conducted in this study.
+Clinical trial registration statement: Clinical Trial registration was not conducted for this study.

 Informed consent statement: All patients gave informed consent.

-Conflict-of-interest statement: The authors declare that they have no conflicts of interest.
+Conflict-of-interest statement: The authors declare that they have no conflicts of interest to disclose.

 Data sharing statement: Technical appendix, statistical code, and dataset available from the corresponding author at zhangxa2725@163.com.